hagarwal011/MovieRatingsAndGenreAnalysis/README.md

     * Includes all project files, code, and a detailed README file for easy understanding and reproduction

 ## Project Structure
-main.py: Main Python script for the Streamlit application. logo.jpg: Logo of the project data/: Folder containing the dataset used in the project. requirements.txt: File listing all the dependencies needed to run the application.
+main.py, processor.py: Main Python scripts for the Streamlit application.

+logo.jpg: Logo of the project

+new_movies.csv, new_credits.csv, ratings.csv: Dataset used in the project.

+requirements.txt: File listing all the dependencies needed to run the application.

 README.md: Documentation for the project.

 ## Technologies Used
 Python: Data analysis and visualization.

 Streamlit: Interactive web application development.

 Pandas: Data cleaning and manipulation.

 Matplotlib/Seaborn: Visualizations.

 Streamlit Cloud: Application deployment.